mwiedmann/pixeus/README.md

 - The Commander X16 emulator.
 It can be found in the download section on their [main site](https://cx16forum.com/)

 ## Building
-Running
+Building the and running `.prg` file
 ```
 make
 ```
-will build the `x16test.prg` file which can be run in the emulator with
+will build the `pixeus.prg` file which can then be run in the emulator with
 ```
-x16emu -prg x16test.prg -run
+make run
 ```
+This command executes: `[path-to-emulator]/x16emu -prg pixeus.prg -run`

-`x16emu` is the emulator so use the appropriate path to that executable.
+`x16emu` is the emulator so use the appropriate path to that executable if it exists elsewhere.